binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 This is where a sending node will spoof its public IP address (not actually change its IP address) (by forging the header) to look like someone else's.
 When the message is received and a reply crafted, the entity creating the reply will look up its ARP table and send the reply to the impersonated entity because the MAC address is still associated with the IP address of the message it received.
 This sort of play is commonly used in Denial of Service (DoS) attacks, because the attacker does not need or want the response.

-In a Distributed DoS (D-DoS) Often the attacker will impersonate the target (often a router or some server it want to be brought to its knees) and broadcast messages.
+In a Distributed DoS (D-DoS) Often the attacker will impersonate the target (often a router or some server it wants to be brought to its knees) and broadcast messages.
 The nodes that receive these messages consult their ARP tables looking up the spoofed IP address and find the targets associated MAC address and reply to it.
 This way the replies will be sourced from many nodes.
 Thus swamping the targets network interface.
 Many load testing tools also use this technique to stress a server or application.

 #### ARP (Address Resolution Protocol) {#network-identify-risks-spoofing-arp}